Marine Engineering (BEng)

 Application Closing Date:

-4 years including one year work placement
+3 years plus approximately one year work placement

 For admission to a programme, standard applicants must

 Leaving Certificate in five subjects i.e. Grade O6 or H7 in five subjects.
 The five subjects must include Mathematics, and either English or Irish, and note the following:

 - Note 1: The programme is normally available only to Irish citizens and EU citizens who are ordinarily resident in Ireland.

 - Note 2: Applicants must pass the approved medical fitness and eyesight tests as specified by the Irish Maritime Administration of the Department of Transport, and are strongly advised to attend a career advisory session.
 Offer of a place on the course will be subject to passing the medical and eyesight tests at the time of offer.